-You’ve stuffed yourself on turkey, the lights are up and the decorations out.
-The season may be festive, but for a small business owner, knowing the rules for paying employees working on holidays can be confusing.
-Here’s a holiday refresher on what’s legal for holiday, overtime and vacation pay.
+The season may be festive, but for small business owners and employees, holiday pay policy can be confusing.
+Here’s a brief refresher on what’s legal for holiday, overtime, and vacation pay.

 - New Year’s Day

 - Washington’s Birthday (also known as Presidents Day)

 - Memorial Day

 - Thanksgiving Day